Valverde ready for 'trial by fire' in derby with Espanyol

-Ernesto Valverde expects an intense battle in the derby against Espanyol as Barcelona wait to see if Luis Suarez will be fit to feature on Saturday.

-The LaLiga leaders make the short trip to their neighbours looking to become only the second visiting team after Girona to triumph at the RCDE Stadium this season.
+The LaLiga leader makes the short trip to its neighbour looking to become only the second visiting team after Girona to triumph at the RCDE Stadium this season.

-Espanyol sit seventh in the table - just three points off fourth-placed Deportivo Alaves - under the guidance of head coach Rubi, who has made a positive impression since his arrival from Huesca in June.
+Espanyol is seventh in the table - just three points off fourth-placed Deportivo Alaves - under the guidance of manager Rubi, who has made a positive impression since his arrival from Huesca in June.

-"The distance of points does not count," Valverde told the media.
+"The distance of points does not count," Valverde said.
 "This game plays a lot from the heart and little from the head.

 "Beyond what happened against Girona, they have been very strong at home.
 It is a trial by fire and we all have a hard time winning away from home.